Macro Stress Map: Energy, Credit & Risk Aversion

 X-axis = Energy (WTI) exposure.
 Y-axis = Japan Corporate Credit (JPY credit spreads) exposure.Red dashed lines = average negative exposure thresholds.
 Every name sits below zero on theY-axis — no stock benefits from wider Japanese credit spreads.

-Continue reading our analysis by downloading the PDF below
+Continue reading our analysis by downloading the PDF above

 Related Articles